Cyclone-Robosub/2025-Robot-Breakdown/README.md

 > [!Warning]
 > If you do not have the correct fonts installed, the output render may use Typst default fonts

+## License
+This code is released under the **BSD 3-Clause License**.
+See [`LICENSE.md`](LICENSE.md) for details.
+## Branding and Usage
+While the underlying code is openly licensed, the "Cyclone RoboSub" name, associated logos, distinctive design elements, and overall visual branding are the intellectual property of Cyclone RoboSub @ UC Davis.

+You are welcome to use, modify, and build upon the source code for your own projects in accordance with the BSD 3-Clause License.
+However, you **may not** use our team's name, logos, or any other distinctive branding elements to market or present your derivative works in a way that suggests endorsement by or association with Cyclone RoboSub @ UC Davis, or that could be confused with our official website.

+If you use significant portions of this code, we strongly encourage you to create your own distinct branding and name for your project.